 SAP found that the color orange boosted their conversion rate by over 32.5% and Performable found that the color red boosted their conversion rate by 21%.
 (Thanks to QuickSprout)

 You must consider using a button (large enough) rather than using hyperlinked text for your call to action.
 Honestly, there's no formula for CTA button color.
 Test what works you best and be consistent with your colour.

 75. Use Whitespace to Make Your CTA Stand out

 Whitespaces help you make button stand out.
 Don’t place anything around your CTA.

 Make sure calls-to-action is immediately noticeable when a user quickly looks your content.

 It must be visible, even with images turned off.

-InVision uses the whitespace in their emails.
+Burke Decor makes the CTA standout in their emails.

-76. Don’t forget to Test!
+76. Don’t Forget to Test!